JoelMichaelRutter/Learnpulse-MS3/README.md

 * Joe Bloggs
 * Leon Vynehall
 * Penny Farthing

+Alternativley, you can add yourself or a made up person using the input function and then search for the data that you added.
 ## Table of Contents
 * ### [Deployed Site](#Deployed-Website)
 * ### [Demo](#Site-Demonstration)